Introduction to GI cancer

 Location of the stomach within the digestive system

-Liver cancer is the third most common GI cancer.6 There are two major subtypes: HCC and intrahepatic bile duct cancer.
+Liver cancer is the third most common form of GI cancer.6 There are two major subtypes: HCC and intrahepatic bile duct cancer.
 HCC is the more common of the two, with rates increasing globally for the last 20 years (and predicted to continue to increase until 2030).14

 Location of the liver within the digestive system